bartmichels/scrabble/README.md

 ## Installation

 This was made for an Apache server that runs PHP 8.1 and MySQL (MariaDB).
+The only real reliance on Apache is in the URL rewriting in `www/.htaccess`.
 Installation is relatively easy:

 * Create a database named `scrabble`.
 * Initialize the database using `files/scrabble.sql`